 Dani stated she had to absorb regular sexual comments from the journalist, often graphic in nature.
 In what appears to be something of a pattern, when asked why she elected to go forward to corporate officials at that time she stated that it was in response to Toure’ making regular media appearances to speak out against the then emerging Harvey Weinstein scandal.

 Dani provided Essence with her captured direct messages, where she speaks frankly to him about his words and actions, even alluding to others that Toure’ had spoken to in a similar fashion.
 In one response Toure’ acknowledges his behavior: “Look I learned a lot watching this happen.
 The way I teased you is no longer funny to me.
 I had no idea how rampant it is and how much it got in a working woman’s way and how I was contributing to a whole environment of bs.”

 Understand that he tries to hide behind a layer of naivete’ regarding the toxic nature of workplace harassment, while he was out lecturing against the very same behavior by others.
 How could he actually try to claim it is dismissed as a workplace “environment” issue when he would not accept that explanation during his punditry.
 He makes no better case for himself in the official statement he released, in response to Dani’s recent allegations:

 “On the show, our team, including myself, engaged in edgy, crass banter, that at the time I did not think was offensive for our tight-knit group.
 I am sorry for my language and for making her feel uncomfortable in any way.
 As a lead on the show, I should have refrained from this behavior.
 I have learned and grown from this experience.”

-The projected hypocrisy here is a very familiar reality with leftist experts.
-We now will wait to see if another leftist practice will come into play — thee lack of retribution for the offense.
+The projected hypocrisy here is a very familiar reality with leftist experts caught guilty of their own hectoring.
+We now will wait to see if another leftist practice will come into play — the lack of retribution for the offense.